kspilario/DS397_comp/README.md

 - Design new learning algorithms incorporating readable code implementation, good programming practice, sufficient testing, maintenance, and version control.

 ## Usage
-The repository is organized into folders based on the weekly topics covered in the class, as follows (under construction):
+The repository is organized into folders based on the weekly topics covered in the class, as follows:
 - [Linear Models](/Linear_Models)
 - [Kernel Methods](/Kernel_Methods)
 - [Neural Networks](/Neural_Networks)